pmohinder/platform-docs/05_PolyLogyx_EclecticIQ_ER_Configurations/Readme.md

 8. Click Update to save your changes.

-PolyLogyx configuration options
+EclecticIQ ER configuration options
 ---------------------
-The PolyLogyx configuration options are global in nature and are applied to all agents in addition to the agent configurations.
-The PolyLogyx platform provides the feature of 'response action' thru the same osquery extension that is used to collect endpoint telemetry.
+The EclecticIQ ER configuration options are global in nature and are applied to all agents in addition to the agent configurations.
+The EclecticIQ ER platform provides the feature of 'response action' thru the same osquery extension that is used to collect endpoint telemetry.
 The response action can be controlled via these configuration options alongwith other osquery options.

 GLOBAL for all nodes vs Custom config for selected nodes